Assambra/Module-GameManager/GameManager/Assets/Assambra/Demo/GameManager/Readme GameManager.txt

-Demo information:

-The reason why we haven't done the steps below for you is that we don't want the Asset Pack to overwrite the scenes created below, e.g. your scenes with the same name or those in the Unity Game Framework, when importing.

-Extra steps are necessary.

-1. Rename scene SceneHandler to Persistent
+README GameManager

+Demo:
+Open your DemoPersistent scene and hit play, select the GameObject GameManager and change the CurrentScene to another Scene asset.
+The selected scene asset will loaded the scene additively and also instantiate the needed UI Elements.
+The LastScene will be unloaded async and the instantiated UIs will be destroyed.

+How to use the GameManager Asset:

+1. Create one Scene this will be your Persistent Scene all other scenes will be async loaded additive or unloaded.

-2. Open the File Assets/Assambra/Game Framework/Modules/GameManager/Scripts/Enums/GameState.cs and
+2. Add the GameManager and UserInterface prefab into the hierarchy.
-create a Scene for each GameState with the exact name (except Scene Persistent (Step 1.)) -> Login, CreateAccount, CharacterSelection, CharacterCreation, BeginnerArea, World.
+Add to the Canvas field in the GameManager the Canvas from the UserInterface

-3. Adding all Scenes including Start to Build Settings -> Scenes in Built.
+3. Create your needed Scenes like GameMenu, World, Dungeon ...
+Adding all Scenes to Build Settings -> Scenes in Built.

-4. Open scene Persistent and Hit Play, select the GameObject GameManager and change the GameState in the dropdown menu.
-The scene changes to the appropriate GameState and the scene UI will also be activated and the last UI will be deactivated.
+4. Create for each scene a Scene asset (except the peristent scene),
+Menu: Create/Assambra/Scene into a folder e.g. Data/Scenes and name it to your scene name.
+One of this scenes need to have checked IsFirstScene e.g. (GameMenu).
+Add the Scene asset to the GameManager scenes list field;

+5. Create for each scene a SceneUI asset (except the peristent scene),
+Menu: Create/Assambra/SceneUI into a folder e.g Data/UI and name it to your scene name.

+6. Use the Prefab (YoureScenUI) and create for each UI Element you need a prefab as example Login, and child UILogin, Inventory, SkillBar and so on and place it into a /Prefab folder.

+7. Select the named SceneUI asset, (lock it  with the lock symbol).
+Add for each UI Element that have to be active in this scene into UI Element Prefab list, (the eralier created) UI Element prefabs.

+8. Select the named Scene asset (lock it  with the lock symbol).
+Add the eralier created named SceneUI asset to your field SceneUI;